Mastering the Fundamentals of Dog Crate Training

 Make the crate a cozy and inviting space for your dog.
 Line the bottom of the crate with a soft, comfortable bedding.
 Avoid using materials that your dog may chew on or ingest, like towels or old blankets.
 Opt for dog-specific bedding or crate pads that are safe and comfortable for your furry friend.
 Additionally, consider covering the crate with a lightweight blanket or crate cover to create a den-like atmosphere, providing a sense of security.

-See also Unlocking the Secrets of Age-Specific Crate Training
+See also The Benefits of Crate Training for Working Dog Owners

 Introducing the Crate